rseldner/elasticsearch-empty-index-cleanup/README.md

 # empty-index-cleanup
  tool to help identify empty indices that can be removed; particularly those that have resulted from [max_age ILM rollovers](https://www.elastic.co/guide/en/elasticsearch/reference/current/size-your-shards.html#delete-empty-indices).
  The tool will organize the empty indices into groups, and will provide a separate output for each subset.
+ This will also generate files containing the DELETE API calls for the different groupings.
+I attempt to break the DELETEs into separate 4KB requests.

  ## But why?
 Why not just delete all the empty things?
  **Main reasons I had in mind:**
  1. Indices using ILM rollovers - Deleting the current write index breaks the rollover.
 You will also encounter errors when you try to write to the alias.
  2. Datastreams - While you cannot delete the current write index of a data stream, attempting to do so will produce an error.
 So you have to make sure a write index is not specified when deleting in bulk.
-This makes deleting the datastrean backing indices a tedious process.
+This makes deleting the datastream backing indices a tedious process.
  3. Avoid accidental deletions.
 Using index patterns to delete batches of indices is risky.
 Also, a cluster might have [action-destructive-requires-name](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-management-settings.html#action-destructive-requires-name) enabled to begin with, preventing the use of wildcards.
  4. This is faster than scrolling through pages and pages of indices in Kibana